Restaurants in New York

 Restaurants for a celebration

 Do you have something to celebrate in New York?
 An anniversary, graduation or engagement?
-There are many restaurants in New York, perfect for romantic occasions.
+There are many romantic restaurants in New York.
 But there are also some great options if you’re celebrating something else.

 Marseille is a French-style restaurant with plenty of atmosphere, located in Hell’s Kitchen.
 Here, you can sit in the cosy surroundings and enjoy the French dishes.
 In addition, Marseille is a good option for the holidays.
 On Thanksgiving and at Christmas they serve a special set menu.